 Usually, the cancers of the uterine body evolve according to the cells that make up the epithelium of the endometrium: these are adenocarcinomas.
 There are rarer forms: sarcoma and leiomyosarcoma.
-This type of cancer usually affects postmenopausal women.
+This type of cancer often affects postmenopausal women.

-Endometrial biopsy in Istanbul Turkey Prices
+Endometrial biopsy in Istanbul, Turkey Prices

 A biopsy is obtained by using a small curette to remove debris from this mucous membrane during a pelvic examination or hysteroscopy, which also allows visualization of the cavity.

 The sampling may be sensitive or even painful.
-Endometrial biopsy is performed at cheap prices in clinics in Istanbul Turkey.

-How does the exam take place in Istanbul Turkey?
+How does the exam take place in Istanbul, Turkey?

 What is probably more annoying, but very brief, is if the doctor has to pull on the neck with a special clamp, to put the hole back in the axis.